kubeshop/tracetest/README.md

 - verify the quality of your OpenTelemetry instrumentation and enforce standards.
 - Testing events that occur on 'the other side' of an async message queue, even though the original async call has returned earlier.
-- Assertions based on the timing of different steps in your process.
+- Assertions based on the timing of different steps in your process, such as specifying maximum return time for a SQL query or an external HTTP call.
 - Wildcard assertions across common types of activities, ie all gRPC return codes should be 0, all database calls should happen in less than 100ms.
 - Testing long running processes instrumented with OpenTelemetry tracing to assert proper operation deep in the process.